 - 20. ISA 260: Communication with those charged with governance provides guidance for communication during the audit cycle. - 21.
 The principles of this ISA are embodied in the NIAO audit approach.
-These include the provision of this strategy document, wash-up meetings, after audit visits to communicate findings, and the provision of a Report to those Charged with Governance at the completion of the audit setting out observations and recommendations on significant matters which have arisen during the course of the audit.
-In addition we shall complete an Annual Audit Letter for publication which will summarise our audit findings. - 22.
+These include the provision of this strategy document, wash-up meetings, after audit visits to communicate findings, and the provision of a Report to those Charged with Governance at the completion of the audit setting out observations and recommendations on significant matters which have arisen during the course of the audit. - 22.
 In addition, the ISA states that 'the auditor shall communicate with those charged with governance significant difficulties, if any, encountered during the audit'.
 Significant difficulties would include delays in management providing required information, the unavailability of expected information and restrictions imposed on the auditor by management.
 We will consider if any issues we have in performing our audit represents significant difficulties.
 If we encounter significant difficulties we must report these to those charged with governance, documenting how they have been resolved. - 23.
 ISA 265: Communicating deficiencies in internal control to those charged with governance and management places a responsibility on the auditor to communicate appropriately to those charged with governance and management deficiencies in internal control that the auditor has identified in an audit of financial statements.
 We will report significant deficiencies in writing to those charged with governance and management.